NohaTech/Seafile-best-practices-for-Ubuntu/Ubuntu-Guides/NGINX-Optimize.md

 We will use a text editor called nano in this guide, so here is some commands that you need to know.
 ```
 ctrl+k = deletes a hole row in the document

+ctrl+w = you can search in the document.

 ctrl+x = your asked if you want to save the document or not, answer y or n then press enter and then after that you will get back to the     terminal.
 ```